akshayhiregoudar/akshayhiregoudar.github.io/about.md

 layout: page
 ---

-<p>My name is Akshay Hiregoudar and I graduated with a master's in Mechanical Engineering with a specialization in Robotics and Controls from <a href="https://tamu.edu">Texas A&M University</a>.
+<p>I graduated with a master's in Mechanical Engineering from <a href="https://tamu.edu">Texas A&M University</a>.
+I specialized in Robotics and Controls.
 I worked as a Graduate Student Researcher at the <a href="https://isrlab.github.io/">Intelligent Systems Research Laboratory </a> with <a href="https://engineering.tamu.edu/aerospace/profiles/rbhattacharya.html">Dr. Raktim Bhattacharya</a>.
 My research interests include Robotics, Autonomous Systems, and Embedded Systems.</p>

 <p></p>